logo png

 • 2025 Registration: Your Registration with for the 2025 Season will be included as part of the bundle

-• WRO Mat: You will get an official WRO Future Innovators mat to practice your skills on the mat that will be used for all 2025 competitions
+• WRO Mat: You will get an official Future Innovators mat to practice your skills on the mat that will be used for all 2025 competitions

 RoboSports